 A temperament assessment is an excellent tool to flush out hidden issues that may pose as problematic in placing a dog.
 Using an exam process as the sole means of assessing adopt-ability, leaves you with only a partial picture of the dog’s emotional state at the time of the exam.
 Behaviour 105 – Canine Assessment is designed to teach participants how to compose a more complete picture of a dog’s general disposition and areas of special needs, using a combination of assessment styles.
 During this course, participants learn how to perform a temperament assessment from beginning to end, using history and observational skills in conjunction with an assessment exam.

 The goal of this program is to educate participants on how to identify areas in which a dog may require further assistance prior to adoption, to increase their prospect of being placed successfully in the most ideal home environment.
-During the practical portion of the course, each student is provided the opportunity to participate in one of the 3 assessment roles; primary handler, secondary handler and note taker, in a live assessment under the guidance and supervision of a Behaviour Consultant.
+During the practical portion of the course, each students are provided the opportunity to participate during the video assessments with the guidance and assistance of a Behaviour Consultant.

 Topics to be covered include: